-Whisk all dressing ingredients together in a bowl.
+In a small bowl, whisk together the dressing ingredients.
 Taste to check seasoning and add salt and pepper as desired.
 You can make the dressing a day or two in advance, which can also help temper the fresh garlic taste.
 Store extra dressing in a jar, refrigerated, for up to a week.

-Assemble the lettuce leaves on a large plate or platter.
+On a large plate or platter, assemble the lettuce leaves.
 For the larger outer leaves, tear into pieces just bigger than bite-sized.
 For the medium and small leaves, leave whole.
 Tuck large leaves behind small ones, and vice versa, so there are plenty of nooks and crannies to nestle the other salad ingredients.

 Break up the salmon gently with your hands and place the rough pieces on and between the lettuce leaves.
 Do the same with the eggs and the radish wedges.
-Use a spoon to drizzle dressing all over the salad, holding the spoon at a height to get a light drizzle, rather than a heavy pool.
+Spoon the dressing all over the salad, holding the spoon at a height for a light drizzle, rather than a heavy pool.
 Scatter the herbs across the salad, then do a final season with salt and pepper.